Västerås Historiska Skeppsmuseum (Västerås Historical Ship Museum)

-Entrance to the museum is free and you can visit at any time, but the museum is manned daily from 9 a.m. to 6 p.m.
+Entrance to the museum is free and you can visit at any time, but the museum is manned Tuesday to Sunday from 12 p.m. to 6 p.m.
 Getting there is simply a matter of following google maps.
 At one point, you'll end up on a golf course and it will point you towards a road that's marked as a dead end.
 You will start seeing signs for the museum a bit after that.

 Follow us on Twitter to get the latest on the world's hidden wonders.